-After installing the component, to start ADSI Edit press Win+R and type adsiedit.msc (or you can run ADSI Edit from Control Panel\System and Security\Administrative Tools).
+After installing the component, press Win+R and type adsiedit.msc to start ADSI Edit.
+Or you can run ADSI Edit from Control Panel\System and Security\Administrative Tools.

-Similarly, in order to solve some complex problems in Active Directory, Active Directory Users and Computers or PowerShell cmdlets may not be enough for you, you can directly make changes to the AD database through the ADSI Edit.
-However, ADSI Edit bypasses all common safeguard AD mechanisms and you can damage or destroy your AD database by incorrectly AD changes with adsiedit.msc.This is why it is advisable to back up Active Directory before using this tool.
+Similarly, Active Directory Users and Computers or PowerShell cmdlets could be not enough when solving complex problems in Active Directory.
+You can directly make changes to the AD database through the ADSI Edit.
+However, ADSI Edit bypasses all common safeguard AD mechanisms.
+It means you can damage or destroy your AD database with incorrect AD changes using adsiedit.msc.
+That’s why it’s recommended to back up Active Directory before using this tool.

 Right-click on the root in the ADSI Edit and select Connect to.